Princess Leia: The Empire Strikes Back

+Commenting on Han's attempt to pry a confession of affection out Leia, Rosenberg asserts that "Han's not wrong that if Leia doesn't figure out that she's a person with needs, she's going to burn out ...
+In a way, it's an early confession of love: Han's anxious about the bounty hunters who are still pursuing him ...
+But he would stay and give his love and support to Leia if she could just acknowledge that she needs him."

 Return of the Jedi

-In Return of the Jedi (1983), Leia infiltrates Jabba the Hutt's palace on Tatooine disguised as the Ubese bounty hunter Boushh and brings a captive Chewbacca with her as part of the ruse.
-She frees Han from the carbonite, but they are recaptured by Jabba.
-Leia is now chained to Jabba as his slave, outfitted in a metal bikini.
-After Luke arrives and kills Jabba's rancor, Jabba sentences Luke, Han and Chewbacca to be fed to the sarlacc.
-Lando (disguised as a guard) helps them overpower their captors, and Leia seizes the moment to strangle Jabba with her chain.
-Luke and Leia swing to safety, blowing up Jabba's barge behind them.
-Later, the heroes go to the forest moon of Endor to prepare for a battle with the Empire.
-There, Luke reveals to Leia that she is his twin sister and that Vader is their father.
-Leia joins Han in leading the Rebels in battle with Imperial troops as the Rebel fleet attacks the second Death Star.
-Leia is slightly injured, but the Rebels, with help from the Ewoks, ultimately defeat the forces of the Empire, with the Death Star destroyed once more.
+In Return of the Jedi (1983), Leia infiltrates Jabba the Hutt's palace on Tatooine disguised as the Ubese bounty hunter Boushh.
+She frees Han from the carbonite, but they are both recaptured by Jabba, who chains Leia and outfits her in a metal bikini.
+After Luke arrives and kills Jabba's rancor, the crime lord sentences Luke, Han and Chewbacca to be fed to a Sarlacc, a deadly ground-dwelling beast.
+The group overpowers their captors, and Leia strangles Jabba to death with her chain.
+The companions then escape the planet and return to the Rebel base.
+Later, they travel to the forest moon of Endor to disable a shield protecting the second Death Star.
+There, Luke reveals to Leia that he is her twin brother and that Vader is their father.
+After joining forces with a tribe of Ewoks, the Rebels manage to destroy the Death Star and defeat the Empire.

-Fisher told Rolling Stone in 1983, "In Return of the Jedi, [Leia] gets to be more feminine, more supportive, more affectionate.
+Following the release of Return of the Jedi, Fisher commented on the way Leia is depicted: "[She] gets to be more feminine, more supportive, more affectionate.
 But let's not forget that these movies are basically boys' fantasies.
 So the other way they made her more female in this one was to have her take off her clothes."
-Rosenberg writes of Han and Leia:

-In the film, Leia says that she has vague memories of her real mother, who she describes as "kind... but sad".
-Bouzereau quoted Lucas in 1997:

-Prequel trilogy

 Revenge of the Sith

-In the prequel film Revenge of the Sith (2005), Padmé Amidala (Natalie Portman) is pregnant with Anakin Skywalker's (Hayden Christensen) twins near the end of the Clone Wars.
+In the prequel film Revenge of the Sith (2005), Anakin Skywalker's wife Padmé Amidala is pregnant with twins near the end of the Clone Wars.
 After Anakin turns to the dark side of the Force and becomes Darth Vader, Padmé gives birth to Luke and Leia on Polis Massa and then dies.
-Leia is adopted by Senator Bail Organa (Jimmy Smits) and his wife, Queen Breha (Rebecca Jackson Mendoza), of Alderaan.
+Leia is adopted by Senator Bail Organa of Alderaan and his wife, Queen Breha.

-Film critic Peter Travers of Rolling Stone wrote, "As we watch Anakin nearly melt in the lava, only to be put together, Frankenstein style, in a lab, while Lucas intercuts scenes of Padme giving birth to the twins Luke and Leia, a link to genuine feeling is established at last."